 The Orange County Community Foundation is committed to embracing service members and integrating them back into civilian life through its Orange County Veterans Initiative (OCVI).

-Orange County Veterans Initiative (OCVI) was launched in 2011 and then expanded in 2015 based on new findings from The State of the American Veteran: The Orange County Veterans Study, a report commissioned by OCCF to bring much needed attention to the challenges facing Orange County veterans.
-The first-ever comprehensive report on the needs of local veterans, it confirmed that many servicemen and women coming home to Orange County are significantly under-prepared for civilian life, – experiencing significant challenges ranging from not knowing where to find services, to lacking secure employment, to unmet physical and mental health needs.
+The Orange County Veterans Initiative (OCVI) began in 2011 and expanded in 2015 based on findings from The State of the American Veteran: The Orange County Veterans Study, a report commissioned by OCCF to bring much needed attention to the challenges facing Orange County veterans.

-The initiative’s key goal is to improve critical and fundamental services so that veterans:
+The initiative aims to improve critical and fundamental services so that veterans:

 The funding allows high-performing nonprofit veteran service organizations to build their capacity to serve a broader audience.

-The second annual Orange County Real Estate Luncheon will be held Thursday, April 20, 2017 to benefit the health, education and employment of Orange County’s 130,000 plus veterans.
-The inaugural Orange County Real Estate Luncheon held in 2016 raised more than $580,000 from generous sponsors and attendees.
-Proceeds were distributed to qualifying Orange County nonprofits serving veterans in partnership with OCCF’s OC Veterans Initiative.
-Sign up today as a 2017 OC Real Estate Luncheon sponsor
+In 2019, the fourth annual Orange County Real Estate Luncheon raised over $700,000 to benefit the health, education and employment of Orange County’s 130,000 plus veterans.
+Proceeds were distributed to qualifying Orange County nonprofits in partnership with OCCF’s OC Veterans Initiative.